With a degree in biochemistry, Leah works for a small biotechnology company and enjoys writing about science.

 See Beluga Whales in the Wild

 Tadoussac is located north of Québec City, where the Saquenay River joins the St. Lawrence Seaway.
-The merging of warm river water with the cold waters of the St. Lawrence Seaway provide an excellent breeding ground for krill, which draws in several species of whales.
+The merging of warm river water with the cold waters of the St. Lawrence Seaway provides an excellent breeding ground for krill, which draws in several species of whales.
 The beluga whales live in the area year-round, while the other species tend to migrate into the area in the summer.
 The weather in Tadoussac may be very chilly, even at the height of summer, so be prepared for all types of weather.

 There is a Marine Mammal Interpretation Center in Tadoussac, along with several whale watching trip organizers.
 Many options exist for seeing the whales – a large whale watching boat, smaller zodiac boats, and kayak tours are available.
 Tours are offered in French or in French and English.